puppets-epic-show-theatre/puppet-nexus/REFERENCE.md

 Data type: `Optional[Enum['java8', 'java11']]`

 The Java runtime to be utilized.
-Relevant only for Nexus versions >= 3.67.0-03.
+Relevant only for Nexus versions >= 3.67.0-03 and < 3.71.0.

 Default value: `undef`